Ulflander/compendium-js/README.md

-# Next NLP
+# Compendium

-Natural Language Processing for Node.js and the browser.
+English Natural Language Processing for Node.js and the browser.

 100k only for the browser package.
+MIT licensed.

 Currently in Alpha version.